 Every year Reno, Nevada hosts Hot August Nights, the biggest antique car show on the West Coast.
 The week’s theme falls heavily on the 1950s complete with sock hop, prom, and rock n’ roll concerts.
 Many people get dressed in 1950s costumes.
 Usually, women are dressed in pink poodle skirts.

 Frankly, I do not like poodle skirts.
-They are so over worn at 1950s themed events that I was beginning to wonder if anyone in the ’50s wore anything else? (yes they did.
-Read her about 1950s skirts.)
-I considered wearing a ’50s house dress or a “pink lady’s” outfit from Grease.
-Both would have been fun but not unique.
+They are so over worn at 1950s themed events that I was beginning to wonder if anyone in the ’50s wore anything else (and yes they did.
+Read here about 1950s skirts).
+I considered wearing a ’50s house dress or a “Pink Ladies” outfit from Grease.
+Both would have been fun, but not unique.
 It was not until I received an email from bowlingshirt.com announcing the new arrival of the Suzy Q bowling shirts that I thought about dressing as a car hop waitress.

-The Suzy Q renamed Muckler bowling shirts were designed for women bowlers.
-The shirts were designed to resemble vintage button down, v-neck, collared shirts that were very popular in the 1950s.
-They were especially common as uniforms for women.
-1950s car hops servers included.
+The Suzy Q, renamed Muckler bowling shirts, were designed for women bowlers.
+The shirts were designed to resemble the vintage v-neck collared button-down shirts that were very popular in the 1950s.
+They were especially common as uniforms for women — 1950s car hop servers included.

 1950s Diner Girl Costume

 Many ’50s car hops, diner girls and waitresses wore uniform dresses instead of separates.